uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 	flagWords: [],
 ```

 In addition to the `words` property, you can also define dictionaries - just longer lists of words.
-I added a dictionary for my GitHub repositories to prevent those from being spell-checked if I ever write about them (who wants to manually add them all to the `words` list?!).
+I added a dictionary for my GitHub repositories to prevent those from being spell-checked if I ever write about them.

 ```js
     dictionaries: ["repos"],